cloud-66-internal/help.cloud66.com/_includes/references/toolbelt/toolbelt-profiles.md

 `--org ORGANIZATION_NAME`

-The following arguments are used for Cloud 66 Enteprise
+The following arguments are used for Cloud 66 Enterprise

 ```shell
 --client-id